akashi3008/Line-detection/README.md

 - Canny thresholds now default to **auto** (median-based).
 Override with `--canny-low/--canny-high` if needed.
 - Save intermediates for debugging with `--save-edges outputs/edges.png --save-masked outputs/masked.png`.

-## Notes (ruthless mentor edition)

-- This is a **baseline**, not ADAS-grade lane detection.
-Real roads need temporal filtering, better segmentation, and camera calibration.
-- What makes this portfolio-worthy is **engineering discipline**: packaging, CLI, deterministic synthetic test data, and tests.